K Sound Errors are Common As Children Learn to Develop Speech

 *Gravity!
 Have your child lie down on his/her back.
 Your child’s tongue will automatically touch the back of his/her mouth.
-Practice the /k/ sound in isolation.
+Ask your child to say K-K-K-K.

 *Throughout the day, try to be aware of your own speech.
-While you talk to your child, be sure to emphasize and exaggerate the /k/ sound in words.
+While you talk to your child, be sure to emphasize and exaggerate the K sound in words.
 For example, you might say to your child, “Come see this Cat.”
-Your child hears the sounds and will hopefully imitate these words correctly when he/she says them.
+Your child hears the sounds and will hopefully imitate these words correctly.

 *Remember to provide positive and specific feedback to your child such as, “That was great!
 I heard the sound coming from the back of your mouth.”

 *You may wonder if you need to teach your child the velar G sound as well.
 Very often, it is not necessary to teach the G sound as it usually develops on its own once a child is able to produce the K sound.

 What if My Child is Still Unable to Produce K?

 Many children will require speech therapy in order to learn to accurately produce the K and G sound.
 TherapyWorks can help!
 We provide speech therapy services in-home or virtually.
 Our experienced team will be able to “fix” your child’s speech sound errors while making the process fun!
 Click here to get started.